Inventing the Abbotts: Cast

+In addition, Michael Keaton has an uncredited role as The NarratorOlder Doug Holt.

 Production

 Though the film is set in rural Illinois, it was mostly shot in the region of Northern California, including the areas of Healdsburg, Petaluma, and Santa Rosa.
 The University of the Pacific in Stockton stood in for scenes set at the University of Pennsylvania.

 Reception

 Inventing the Abbotts was not well received by critics.
 On Rotten Tomatoes the film has an approval rating of 37% based on reviews from 27 critics.
 On Metacritic, which assigns a weighted mean rating out of 100 reviews from film critics, the film has a score of 49 out of 100, based on 21 critics, indicating "mixed or average" reviews.

 Roger Ebert, in a 2-star review, praised the acting and the art direction, but criticized the story and slow pacing, saying the film lacked "the cheerful love of human nature that enlivened ...
 Circle of Friends," Pat O'Connor's previous film which was also about young love in the 1950s.